mozilla-services/docs/source/keyexchange/user-flow.rst

     S: HTTP/1.1 200 OK
     S: ETag: "etag-of-receiver1-message"

+  **New in v3:** Prior to v3, clients would only allow a 10 second timeout for messages after the first.
+This means that if Desktop has no credentials yet, a Mobile client that implements v2 or lower will not wait for the account setup to finish.
+Desktop should therefore detect Mobile's API version at this point and abort the pairing right away if there are no credentials present on Desktop.

 4. Desktop computes and uploads msg 1.

    **New in v2:** The ``If-Match`` header may be set so that we only upload this